awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 + Use the default maximum price, which is the On\-Demand price\.
 You pay only the Spot price for the Spot Instances that you launch\.
 If the Spot price is within your maximum price, whether your request is fulfilled depends on availability\.
 For more information, see [Pricing and savings](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances.html#spot-pricing) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Create your Auto Scaling group with multiple instance types\.
 Because capacity fluctuates independently for each instance type in an Availability Zone, you can often get more compute capacity when you have instance type flexibility\.
 + Similarly, don't limit yourself to only the most popular instance types\.
 Because prices adjust based on long\-term demand, popular instance types \(such as recently launched instance families\), tend to have more price adjustments\.
 Picking older\-generation instance types that are less popular tends to result in lower costs and fewer interruptions\.
++ We recommend that you use the `capacity-optimized` allocation strategy\.
+This means that Amazon EC2 Auto Scaling launches instances using Spot pools that are optimally chosen based on the available Spot capacity, which helps you reduce the possibility of a Spot interruption\.
-+ If you chose the `lowest-price` allocation strategy and you run a web service, specify a high number of Spot pools, for example, N=10\.
++ If you choose the `lowest-price` allocation strategy and you run a web service, specify a high number of Spot pools, for example, N=10\.
 Specifying a high number of Spot pools reduces the impact of Spot Instance interruptions if a pool in one of the Availability Zones becomes temporarily unavailable\.
 If you run batch processing or other non\-mission critical applications, you can specify a lower number of Spot pools, for example, N=2\.
 This helps to ensure that you provision Spot Instances from only the very lowest priced Spot pools available per Availability Zone\.
-+ Use Spot Instance interruption notices to monitor the status of your Spot Instances\.
-For example, you can set up a rule in Amazon EventBridge that automatically sends the EC2 Spot two\-minute warning to an Amazon SNS topic, an AWS Lambda function, or another target\.
-For more information, see [Spot Instance interruption notices](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html#spot-instance-termination-notices) in the *Amazon EC2 User Guide for Linux Instances* and the [Amazon EventBridge User Guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/)\.

 If you intend to specify a maximum price, use the AWS CLI or AWS SDKs to create the Auto Scaling group, but be cautious\.
 If your maximum price is lower than the Spot price for the instance types that you selected, your Spot Instances are not launched\.